dannybc98/1st-milestone-project-Danny/README.md

 #### Travel Info Page:

-The Travel Info page follows the hero image pattern, presenting a beautiful image of Madeira that encourages users to explore further.
+The visually appealing hero image and essential travel information on the Travel Info page instill confidence in users, knowing they have access to valuable resources and tips for their upcoming trip to Madeira.

 ![Travel Info Hero Image](assets/images/infohero.png)